jasmeetkaur9/jasmeetkaur9.github.io/content/blog/iql/index.md

 Finally, a policy (parameterized here by phi) is learned using the advantage-weighted regressions using these value functions.
 As described in the paper [1], expectile regression can be directly used on the Q-value function.
 This is problematic because this random variable now has stochasticity from the next states due to transition dynamics.
-A larger target value can be attributed to a bad action in a good state rather than a good action in any given state.
+A larger target value can be attributed to a bad action in a good state rather than a good action in a given state.
 But learning the two value functions separately avoids this problem.

 I coded this up and tested for two environments - [AdroitHandPen-v1](https://robotics.farama.org/envs/adroit_hand/adroit_pen/) and [AdroitHandHammer-v1](https://minari.farama.org/main/datasets/D4RL/hammer/human-v2/).
 The entire algorithm can be found in the paper and is explained in the tutorial [2].
 Offline datasets made available from Minari are used for training.